Which trends offer opportunities on the European outbound tourism market?

 - Use photo and video material, both on your website and your social media channels.

 Mobile travel bookings are increasing their market share

 - Make your website (and booking tool) mobile friendly.
+Particularly focus on smartphones.

 The European travel industry increasingly demands sustainability from its suppliers.
 A sustainable approach is also in your own interest, to ensure the long-term preservation of your destination.